HMS-Analytical-Software/sdmx-technical-documentation-rest/docs/registry_specification/3_Scope_of_the_SDMX_Registry_Repository.md

     files or databases with one or more SDMX registries.

 ![](media/image5.png)
-/// caption
+/// figure-caption
-Figure 2: Schematic of Registered Data and Metadata Sources in the SDMX-IM
+Schematic of Registered Data and Metadata Sources in the SDMX-IM
 ///